godspeedsystems/gs-documentation/docs/microservices-framework/guide/get-started.md

 ---
 id: get-started
 title: Getting Started with Godspeed
-description: A comprehensive guide to installing the Godspeed Meta-Framework, creating your first project(aka service), running the development server, accessing Swagger UI, and testing a basic API.
+description: A comprehensive guide to install the Godspeed Meta-Framework, creating your first project(aka service), running the development server, accessing Swagger UI, and testing a basic API.
 keywords: [Godspeed, Meta-Framework, installation, setup, project (service) creation, CLI, running project (service) locally, Swagger UI, API testing, helloworld, guide, tutorial]
-slug: /
+slug: /get-started
 ---

 This guide provides a step-by-step guide to install and get started with Godspeed Meta-Framework.
 It covers the prerequisites and installation process, both manual and using easy installation scripts.
 You will learn how to create your first Godspeed project or service and run the development server.

-### New to Godspeed ?

-✅ Meet **Saarthi — our multi-agent dev team with framework-based approach**.
-[Install the extension](https://marketplace.visualstudio.com/items?itemName=godspeed-systems.saarthi) and experience seamless coding, powered by Godspeed.
-Unlike generic AI tools, Saarthi is context-aware, built with deterministic automation, and seamlessly integrated with Godspeed’s 4th-gen developer tools — bringing order, security, and standardization to your entire SDLC.

-✅ Explore [Godspeed Studio](https://studio.godspeed.systems)— a powerful visual editor for managing and building your Godspeed projects through an intuitive UI.

-📚 Additionally, you can access the [FAQs in Guides section](/docs/microservices-framework/guides)

 <!--
 ### Watch this One-Click Installation Guide